jim-geranios/etcd-test-composer/README.md

 #### Sometimes Assertions

-[Sometimes assertions](https://antithesis.com/docs/properties_assertions/properties/#sometimes-properties) check that intended funcitonality *happens at least once in the course of testing* - in this case, that operations happen against the etcd cluster and that validation occurs.
+[Sometimes assertions](https://antithesis.com/docs/properties_assertions/properties/#sometimes-properties) check that intended functionality *happens at least once in the course of testing* - in this case, that operations happen against the etcd cluster and that validation occurs.
 For example, in `parallel_driver_generate_traffic.py`:

 `sometimes(success, "Client can make successful get requests", None)`